flatgeobuf/flatgeobuf/README.md

 - Q: Why not use Protobuf?
 - A: Performance reasons and to allow streaming/random access.

-- Q: Why static schema?
+- Q: Why static per file schema?
 - A: In my view allowing per feature schema breaks the simple in simple features.

 - Q: Why no geometrycollection or geometry type per feature?